xlab-si/emmy/README.md

 [11] Helger Lipmaa.
 On diophantine complexity and statistical zero-knowledge arguments.
 In ASIACRYPT, volume 2894 of Lecture Notes in Computer Science, pages 398–415.
 Springer, 2003.

-[12] I. Damgard and E. Fujisaki.
+[12] I. Damgård and E. Fujisaki.
 An integer commitment scheme based on groups with hidden order. http://eprint.iacr.org/2001, 2001.

-[13] I. Damgard.
+[13] I. Damgård.
 Efficient concurrent zero-knowledge in the auxiliary string model.
 In B. Preneel, editor, Advances in Cryptology — EUROCRYPT 2000, volume 1807 of Lecture Notes in Computer Science, pages 431–444.
 Springer Verlag, 2000.

 [14] Camenisch, Jan, and Anna Lysyanskaya.
 "Signature schemes and anonymous credentials from bilinear maps."
 Annual International Cryptology Conference.
 Springer, Berlin, Heidelberg, 2004.